nextflow-io/nf-validation/docs/samplesheets/fromSamplesheet.md

 The path specified in the `schema` key determines the JSON used for validation of the sample sheet.

-When using the `.fromSamplesheet` channel factory, some one optional arguments can be used:
+When using the `.fromSamplesheet` channel factory, one optional arguments can be used:

 - `parameters_schema`: File name for the pipeline parameters schema.
 (Default: `nextflow_schema.json`)